Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Conclusion

 \section{Conclusion}

-Due to the shift of modern networks to an AI-native paradigm, their monitoring and performance will be crucial for stability of the future networks.
-Due to the changing nature and dynamism of the networks, concept drift is an important phenomena that needs to be efficiently detected and subsequently trigger model retraining to maintain model accuracy and performance.
-To address this, in this work we have presented a unified framework for detecting concept drift in AI‐native wireless applications, comprising two complementary methods: CFPT and TabAutoDrift.
-Both methods are model‐agnostic and label‐free.
+Maintaining the reliability of deployed machine‐learning models under distribution drift is a fundamental requirement for trustworthy AI, and it is especially pressing in non‐stationary, label‐scarce settings such as AI‐native wireless systems, in which drift must be detected without labels so that an MLOps pipeline can retrain and redeploy the affected models.
+To address this requirement, we cast drift handling as a feedback control loop and presented two complementary, model‐external concept‐drift detectors, \textit{CFPT} and \textit{TabAutoDrift}, that realize the \emph{Observer}: they monitor the deployed model (the System Under Observation) and signal an MLOps \emph{Actuator} when it should be retrained.
+Both detectors are model‐agnostic and label‐free when deployed.
 By introducing an expected‐utility metric to trigger retraining, our approach balances sensitivity to true drift against the cost of unnecessary updates.
-Extensive experiments on fingerprinting‐based localization and links‐level anomaly datasets show that our detectors achieve state‐of‐the‐art F1‐scores of up to $0.94$ in localization and up to $1.00$ in anomaly detection, significantly outperforming traditional statistical and window‐based methods.
+Here, label-free refers to the post-deployment data: both detectors are trained on the originally available labels $L_0$ and require no ground-truth labels for the newly arriving data.
+Extensive experiments on fingerprinting‐based localization and link‐level anomaly datasets show that our detectors achieve state‐of‐the‐art F1‐scores of up to $0.94$ in localization and up to $1.00$ in anomaly detection, significantly outperforming traditional statistical and window‐based methods.